asterismhealthcareplus/asterism_2/README.md

 1. All rails 4 apps now uses strong parameters to control mass assignments rather than `attribute_accessible` found in rails 3 apps.
 See https://github.com/rails/strong_parameters

 2. Strong parameters are configured in the controller.
-For example, in the user_controller.rb there is this line at the bottom:
+For example, in the user_controller.rb there is this line at the bottom (notice how the below code is allowing the sanitization/change of attributes for the :user - :company, :first_name, :last_name, :office_location, :office_city, :office_country, :employee, :customer, :admin:):
 ```ruby
 	private